aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.14.0 ####
+- New features
+	- Skip sync runs, if network is not available to avoid error reports in that case, add general option to check Internet connection with dns query to www.google.com.
+If you are in a local network without dns or google.com blocked, disable this option.
+	- Implement EventMappingConfiguration options for syncing private flag to CLASS:CONFIDENTIAL and vice versa, feature request 15.
+- Bug fixes
+	- Fix mapping outlook task dates to DTSTART and DUE, use local timezone and time 00:00:00 for start, 23:59:59 for due values and remove DURATION to be RFC 5545 compliant, see ticket #170.
+Use also localtime for COMPLETED instead of UTC to be consistent and fix VTIMEZONE DST rules for tasks.
+	- Fix yearly recurrence with interval=1 for tasks.
+	- Treat not recognized PARTSTAT same way as NEEDS-ACTION according to RFC 5545.
+	- Fix mapping of attendees with type resource/room or unknown role, map X-LOCATION to type resource, set CUTYPE=RESOURCE for resources.
+	- Catch COMException when setting recurrence interval and ignore invalid intervals for Appointments and Tasks, ticket #174.
+	- Fix logging uid of events for recurrence errors.
+	- Avoid COMException for invalid organizer in MapAttendeesAndOrganizer2To1, skip organizer if no email and no CN is valid.
+	- Replace year 0001 with 1970 in VTIMEZONE definitions before deserializing icaldata, since DDay.iCal is extremely slow otherwise, needed for emClient, see ticket #150.

 #### 1.13.2 ####
 - Bug fixes
 	- Refactor SetOrganizer and GetMailUrl in EventEntityMapper to avoid Nullreference Exceptions and catch COMExceptions.